 It might sound that I just described signs of a bad, wrong and utterly failed breathing habit.
 Actually I described completely natural breathing.
 Breath does exactly what it is supposed to be doing.
 It reacts to the state of the body - each moment.
 The only goal the body has is to maintain homeostasis, the inner balance of the system.
 If stress reaction has been chronically on for weeks, months or even years, the body does remember - and adjusts to maintaining the hormonal levels stress reaction calls for.

 At the same time the body adjusts all its systems, including breathing, to work towards restoring the balance.
-For example: you are in a hectic situation, your muscles tense and you take an exaggerated inhalation.
+For example: you are in a hectic situation, your muscles tense and your breathing rhythm increases.
 Now there’s sparsely carbon dioxide in blood stream and oxygen can not enter the cells effectively.
 The hectic situation passes but the diaphragm does not agree on relaxing.
-Long calm exhalation does not happen, and the body does not get all the carbon dioxide it needs.
-It tries desperately to fix the oxygen deficit of the cells by breathing even more in, which further reduces the carbon dioxide concentration, maintains the stress reaction and tenses the diaphragm.
+Long calm exhalation does not happen, breathing stays high in the chest, and the body is not able to retain all the carbon dioxide it needs.
+It tries desperately to fix the oxygen deficit of the cells by breathing even more, which further reduces the carbon dioxide concentration, maintains the stress reaction and tenses the diaphragm.
 The famous vicious circle, right?

 That is why releasing the breath usually requires bodywork through movement and relaxation, without any kind of attempt to breathe in a certain way.